mulesoft-consulting/api-led-exp-api-with-apimgr2-config/README.md

 ###API Runtime Deployment
 The API deployable archive can be deployed to only one deployment (Runtime) environment at a time.

 The deployment environment server configuration information is stored in the Maven settings.xml file.
-This means that a separation between developer accessible enviroments and devops (or CI/CD) environments can be maintained in the settings.
+This means that a separation between developer accessible environments and devops (or CI/CD) environments can be maintained in the settings.

 Deployment is executed with the deploy goal (it uses the mule-maven-plugin).
 This will also push the deployable archive file to a Maven distribution repository if one is configured and the Maven property skip.publish.artifact is set to false.